 The focus of this site and project is high-volume calisthenics, and this is ideal for endomorphs.
 High frequency with low rest periods will deplete your glycogen stores.
 If your body can no longer rely on carbs for energy, it will tap directly into your fat reserves.
 Calisthenics is also useful for losing fat or keeping it in check because you are using your body weight, and so your workouts keep you accountable.

-I recommend building up a base level of strength using the free programme, and then you can start to customize.
+I recommend building up a base level of strength using the beginner programme, and then you can start to customize.
 I myself have made a programme tailored to my own body and goals using Old School Calisthenic’s principles.
 As you will be able to see, I am focusing on shoulders (close grip pull-ups, and building up to high volume Handstand Push Ups), and focusing on increasing my skill level with regards to the Pistol Squat and Handstand Push Up.
 Keep rest for non-skill work at a maximum of two minutes to maximize fat burning.
 Once again: this is my programme, tailored to my body and my goals.
 Don’t follow it like gospel.

 Monday and Thursday: Wall Handstand Pushups (1-4 Reps, 3 Sets), Wall Handstand (As long as possible, 2 Sets), Dips (8-14 Reps, 2 Sets), Pushup variations (8-15 reps, 3 Sets)